ccming3/ccming3.github.io/_pages/about.md

 ### Biography

-I completed my thesis defense for my PhD in Computer Science at the University of Southern California in May 2021, under my advisor Professor Viktor Prasanna.
-My research focused on the application of machine learning to data analysis tasks in various fields, including Oilfields and Smart Distribution Grids.
+I am a PhD Candidate in the department of Computer Science, University of Southern California under the advisement of Professor Viktor Prasanna.
+My research is focused on the application of machine learning in domains such as smart oilfields and smart distribution power grids.
+I defended my PhD Dissertation on "Data-Driven Methods for Increasing Real-Time Observability in Smart Distribution Grids" in May 2021.

 ### Research Interest